 Homemade Cleaning Products

-For my homemade kitchen cleaner I add twenty drops of lemon oil and twenty drops of lavender oil to one bottle of spray vinegar.
+For my homemade kitchen cleaner, I add twenty drops of lemon oil and twenty drops of lavender oil to a 50/50 solution of cooled boiled water and vinegar.
 Lemon is a great degreaser and lavender has brilliant antibacterial properties:

 My home-made spray made light work of my dirty worktops.
 Here you can see the before and after shots:

 I also made bathroom cleaning spray, again using another vinegar spray bottle.
-This time, to the vinegar I added 20 drops of lavender oil and 20 drops of tea tree oil.
+This time, to the 50/50 cooled boiled water and vinegar solution I added 20 drops of lavender oil and 20 drops of tea tree oil.
 Tea tree oil has brilliant antiseptic and anti-fungal properties, making it brilliant for cleaning bathrooms:

 I’ve been spraying it on my tiles after showering to inhibit the growth of mould and remove soap scum, and also using it to wipe down the sink and toilet and everything else.
 Again, it initially smells of vinegar but when it dries you can’t smell it – only a very subtle aroma of tea tree and lavender.